-The theme of this year's colloquium is 'Environmental Challenges and Solutions' which provokes delegates into considering how their research either investigates contemporary threats to the natural and human environment and/or contributes towards finding solutions.
-Oral presenters will be asked to include one sentence in their abstract submission and dedicate their final slide to explain how their research relates back to the overarching theme of the conference.
+The theme of this year's colloquium is 'Environmental Challenges and Solutions' which provokes delegates into considering how their research either investigates contemporary threats to the natural and human environment and/or contributes towards finding solutions to those threats.
+Oral presenters will include one sentence in their abstract and dedicate their final slide to explain how their research relates back to the overarching theme of the conference.

 The ENVIRON colloquium is the largest annual gathering of environmental researchers across the island of Ireland, with over 300 delegates attending the event each year.
 It provides a venue for PhD students and postdoctoral fellows to exchange information on their most up-to-date findings with a large and diverse audience made up of academics, industry members and policy makers.
 It is a wonderful platform for the sharing of ideas and for knowledge transfer among groups working in disparate disciplines.
 The interdisciplinary nature of the colloquium and its associated workshops fosters successful interaction between scientists, engineers, social scientists, medical researchers and industry members and policy makers.

-The conference will begin on Wednesday, 26th February 2014 with a number of workshops during the day on offer to delegates.
-It is intended to deliver workshops on the following topics:
+The conference will begin on Wednesday, 26th February 2014 with two education and training workshops on offer to delegates:

 Prof. Paul Younger is the Rankine Chair of Engineering at Glasgow University as well as the Chair of the Global Scientific Committee of the Planet Earth Institute.
 His current research interests include low-carbon energy, notably deep geothermal energy, underground coal gasification with carbon capture and storage, and hydropower.